raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ## Why is your contribution so important to us? 🎯

-We're hoping that our Cloudinary plugins will be easy to use.
-We know it's hard for us to do that without the help of users like you, even just a little a help.
+We want our Cloudinary plugins to be easy to use.
+That's hard for us without the help of users like you, even just a little a help is useful.

-In addition to a better plugin experience, your contribution might help you connect with good people and learn useful skills.

 ## How to contribute to our Cloudinary plugins? 🔌

-Read the paragraphs below before you get started.
+Read these guidelines before you get started.
 If you follow our guidelines, you'll improve your chances of getting your contribution into production.

 #### Table Of Contents 🧶